Natural Alternative to Muscle Relaxers: What Works and Why

 Other Natural Remedies

 • Epsom Salt Baths – Rich in magnesium, soaking helps reduce soreness and calm spasms.
+These remedies can help relieve pain and muscle soreness after intense or excessive exercise.

 • Essential Oils – Lavender, peppermint, and eucalyptus oils can be massaged into affected areas.
+These oils may help with sore muscles and muscle tightness.

 • Gentle Exercise & Stretching – Yoga and light mobility work relieve tension and improve circulation.